Social Icons

 Directed by Patrick Read Johnson

-Baby’s Day Out was one of Hughes best movies, hone to his style.
-I watched it enough times growing up and I didn’t believe watching it again twenty-three years after its release I will still be laughing my head off at the unrealistic and unbelievable adventure the baby took us on.
+Baby’s Day Out was one of Hughes’ best movies, true to his style.
+I watched it enough times growing up, and I didn’t think that rewatching it twenty-three years after its release would still have me laughing my head off at the unrealistic and unbelievable adventure the baby takes us on.

 Our adventure in this movie starts with a mother craving the attention other babies get from having their pictures in the local newspaper.
-She decided to hire a popular and expensive picture taking crew with the hope that their portfolio of getting pictures in the local paper will work for her baby.
+She decides to hire a popular and expensive photography crew, hoping their track record of getting pictures in the paper will work for her baby.

-A crew of bandits decided to use the same opportunity to kidnap a wealthy baby and our mother and her husband are more than wealthy plus popular to wet their appetite.
+A crew of bandits sees the same opportunity to kidnap a wealthy baby, and our mother and her husband are more than wealthy—and popular enough—to whet their appetite.
+They first hijack the photography crew, then go to the rich home.
+Using the mother’s obsession with perfection to distract her and her staff, they kidnap Baby Bink.

-In Nigeria where I’m from, the movie is seen among my pairs as a great comedy.
-It made us laugh and we all had our turn watching the movie over again, just to make sure we did not miss a scene of laughter.
+In Nigeria, where I’m from, the movie is seen among my peers as a great comedy.
+It made us laugh, and we all took turns rewatching it to make sure we didn’t miss a single scene of laughter.

 0 comments: